 We find that discussion and openness are the principle factors in managing expectations and making sure both hosts and workawayers have their needs met.
 So we ask our workawayers to please feel free to ask questions, express opinions and discuss concerns as soon as they arise.

 You will be expected to work a maximum of 25 hours per week.
 It is unlikely that this will be 5/5 as the weather and other factors often force a pattern of more intensive periods of work interspersed with leisure days.
 We will be able to discuss and agree working patterns in advance and adapt these as we go along.
 Also, less working hours are to be expected over holiday periods and you will certainly not be expected to work when we are not.
 In exchange, we offer a lively family atmosphere and an active exchange of ideas with others.
-All your meals will be provided and you will have warm, clean and comfortable accommodation.
+Your meals will be provided and you will have warm, clean and comfortable accommodation.
 You will be made to feel welcome and part of our family for the time you are with us.
 We will include you in our family activities (which are mainly free and primarily involve going out for long country walks) or you can spend your free time as you choose independently.
 We want all our workawayers to leave us feeling positive about their experience.

 There is a certain amount of flexibility about the accommodation we offer.
 In the townhouse we have various bedrooms and allocate a comfortable room which best suits the need of each person.
 During the summer months we can offer a caravan at the farmhouse or a pitch for your own van or tent.
 Please ask about the accommodation available at the time you hope to visit and discuss your preferences with us.

 We are non-smokers and we have children.
 Understandably therefore, no smoking is permitted anywhere on our property (inside or out) and we do not tolerate any drug taking.
 Really, if you are a smoker I don't think we are the hosts for you.
+We rarely drink alcohol ourselves but we do not object to moderate consumption of alcohol which workawayers purchase for themselves.

 There is a good WiFi connection and we have a landline telephone which can be used by workawayers under certain conditions.
 We have UK Freesat TV in the main family living room and you would be welcome to watch our choices with us but we manage this content in relation to what we think is in our children’s best interests.
 We can also make a television unit and DVD player available for your own private use in your bedroom.